laudaccurate/laudaccurate/README.md

 # 💫About Laud Gilbert :
 Hi there 👋 , [Laud Gilbert](laudaccurate.github.io) here.
 A true product of God's Grace

-## I'm a full stack developer with a knack for devops
+## I'm a Software Engineer.
+I am for Christ !!!